A humorous play on words not intended by the speaker.

 - The creators of Avatar: The Last Airbender admit they didn't really know that "Momo" means peach in Japanese until after they made the scene in which said lemur is named while holding a peach.

-- In the first episode of Gravity Falls, Mabel is propositioned by a bunch of gnomes that want to make her their queen.
+- In "Tourist Trapped", Mabel is propositioned by a bunch of gnomes that want to make her their queen.

 Jeff: So what d'ya say?
 Will you join us in holy matri-gnomey?
 Matri—matrimony!
 Blah, I can't talk today.

-- In a crossover with Innocent Innuendo, this can also happen on pages relating to anatomy as well, making the page sound far filthier than it really is.
+- In a crossover with Accidental Innuendo, this can also happen on pages relating to anatomy as well, making the page sound far filthier than it really is.

 - Every page for an individual Saints Row game begins with "The [number] of the Saints Row series".
 E.G., the page for Saints Row 2 begins with "The second of the Saints Row series".
 The accidental pun occurred when the third game was revealed to be titled Saints Row: The Third (which nominally represents the fact that the gang is called "The Third Street Saints", thus being an intentional pun that led to an accidental one).